quentinlamamy/bashbunny/extensions/discord/README.md

 <img width="1000" alt="demoGif" src="https://raw.githubusercontent.com/quentinlamamy/bashbunny/main/img/discordExfiltration.gif"/>

 # Documentation
+> This extension need a terminal opened on target side

 >To use this extension, you need to create a webhook on discord and get the webhook id and token During your setup steps, you need to set the DISCORD_WEBHOOK_ID and DISCORD_WEBHOOK_TOKEN variables